Life OS · · 10 min read

 Grief isn't just for death.
 It's for any significant loss, including the loss of a version of yourself.

-Thinking about post-exit disorientation as grief changes things.
+Thinking about post-exit disorientation as a form of grief changes things.
 You stop trying to fix it immediately.
 You stop judging yourself for feeling bad about something "good."
 You give yourself permission to process rather than perform.

 Researchers studying athlete retirement describe former competitors experiencing "loss and turmoil" and "identity confusion," with participants calling their disengagement from elite sport "profoundly traumatic."
-Former athletes reported feeling disoriented and confused, "losing meaning and control in their lives due to the uncertainty of their future endeavors."
+Former athletes reported feeling disoriented and confused, losing meaning and control in their lives due to the uncertainty of what came next.

-That's not weakness.
+That's not a weakness.
 That's a normal human response to losing something central to who you were.

 Why Retirement Doesn't Work for Builders

-Traditional retirement—golf, travel, leisure—almost never works for founders.
+Traditional retirement, golf, travel, and leisure almost never work for founders.

 Builders get satisfaction from creating things.
 From solving problems.
 From feeling like their efforts matter.
 "Infinite freedom" sounds liberating until you realise that freedom without purpose feels more like floating than flying.

-A UC Berkeley/UCSF study found that 72% of entrepreneurs reported mental health concerns—significantly higher than the general population.
+A UC Berkeley/UCSF study by Michael Freeman found that mental health differences directly or indirectly affected 72% of the 242 entrepreneurs surveyed, a rate significantly higher than the comparison group.
 The obsessive focus that drives success is the same focus that makes leisure feel empty.

 "In the end, I pushed through, completed both my planned summits, and got reacquainted with how important doing hard things is to me," he wrote.
 "It is the heartbeat of my life."